 Why do they look to the Festival to help raise funds?
 “The Festival represents the community at large in its values and sense of community celebration.
 Plus, it’s enormously fun!”

-Tri-County GLAD (Greater Los Angeles Agency on Deafness based in Ventura), a private nonprofit organization founded in 1988, has been servicing the communities of deaf, hard of hearing, and people with hearing degrees in Ventura, Santa Barbara and San Luis Obispo counties.
+Tri-County GLAD (Greater Los Angeles Agency on Deafness), services the communities of deaf, hard of hearing, and people with hearing degrees in the tri-counties.
 Their services are essential to empowering these communities through communication services, advocacy, peer counseling, independent living skills, information and referral, job development, and community education.
-They are proud to announce their new endeavor, Ventura County Children’s Summer Camp.

-Established to honor the memory of Dr. Kato and his contribution as founder and chairman of the original Festival, the Festival funds the Dr. Tsujio Kato Memorial Scholarship, awarded to Oxnard Unified School District students transitioning from high school to college.
-The submission deadline is April 6, 2018.
+Established to honor the memory of Dr. Kato and his contribution as founder and chairman of the original Festival, the Festival funds the Dr. Tsujio Kato Memorial Scholarship.
+To date, the Festival has awarded approximately $74,000 in scholarship funds to Oxnard Unified School District students transitioning from high school to college.
+Submission deadline is April 6, 2018.

 20th Century Onyx Club